-Wary of Russia and chided by Donald Trump, Europe is spending more on defence and cooperating more closely.
+Wary of Russia and Donald Trump, Europe is spending more on defence and cooperating more closely.
 But the effects of collaboration will take time.

 Strong defences are essential if, as German Chancellor Angela Merkel has said, Europe can no longer count on American protection and must “take its destiny in its own hands.”